Top 2 Practical Examples of Cash Book Entries

 Example #2 – Double Column

 The transactions done on credit do not record in the cash book.
-So the transactions Purchase from Mr. X on credit and Goods sold on credit on 18 April are not considered while preparing the cash book entries.
+So the transactions Purchased from Mr. X on credit and Goods sold on credit on April 18 are not considered while preparing the cash book entries.

-In the present modern world, almost all transactions done are using the bank account of the company.
-So, it was required to present one more column to the single-column cash-book.
+In the present modern world, almost all transactions done are using the company's bank account.
+So, it was required to present one more column to the single-column cash book.
 For this double column cash – the book is used.
-Under double-column cash-book, not only cash transactions but transactions through banks done by the business also record.
+Under double-column cash books, cash transactions and transactions through banks done by the business are also recorded.

 For example: